DesignedJJ/DesignedJJ/README.md

 - 🌱 I’m currently working on an educational web platform, Ecommerce Website, a video game &more.
-- 💻 I’m learning Javascript, Php, and C++.
+- 💻 I’m learning Javascript, Php, and C++, React & aslo AWS/Azure cloud
 - 🚀 I’m looking to collaborate on open-source projects.
 - 🎨 Ask me about graphic design, coding, and tech tutorials!
 -💡 Currently working on full-stack applications, video games, websites, and startup/competition projects.